-The enhancement of people, their diversity and inclusion policies are an essential ingredient in the environmental, social and governance (ESG) principles, which are determinants of the growth and economic development of companies and society.
+The enhancement of people, their diversity and inclusion policies are an essential ingredient in the environmental, social and governance (ESG) principles, which are determinants for the growth and economic development of companies and society.
 Companies that are able to express a high rate of diversity at various managerial levels – gender, age, cultural and professional background – can have a wider spectrum of views, opinions and experiences, thus bringing greater value to policy decisions on strategic issues and greater risk awareness.

 For years Intesa Sanpaolo has been committed to enhancing the diversity of all its employees and promoting inclusion as essential components for the Group's growth.
 At the end of 2018, a new Structure was established, directly carried out by the Chief Operating Officer, completely dedicated to the themes of Diversity & Inclusion (D&I).
 The Structure presides over the implementation of all D&I initiatives, in line with a vision of shared inclusion at the Group level.